matthewbaggett/matthewbaggett.github.io/index.md

 * Expert at reducing TCO of customer cloud systems.
 * 17 years experience of PHP (been at it since 2008!).
 * Infrastructure-as-code Terraform evangelist.
 (I have a large repo of [Opinionated Terraform Modules](https://github.com/matthewbaggett/terraform_modules) that let me build out scalable infrastructure in minutes.)
 * Experienced with modern PHP.
-Excited for PHP8.4 to go to production.
+[Excited for PHP8.5 to go to production](https://php.watch/versions/8.5/pipe-operator).
 * Symfony Slim 4, Drupal 7, Laravel & Zend (Now Lamina) Framework 2
 * Vast experience building containerized systems with Docker, Orchestration and Terraform.
 * Experienced with architecting and building out scalable Microservices with AWS Auto Scaling